syncfusion-content/maui-docs/MAUI/DataGrid/selection.md

 {% endhighlight %}
 {% endtabs %}

-`SfDataGrid.GetSelectedCellInfo()` : Provides the selected cell at the specified row and column index.
+`SfDataGrid.GetSelectedCellInfo()` : Provides details of the cell at the specified row and column index.

 {% tabs %}
 {% highlight c# %}